2 Exploring Candy database

 1. Open the database.

-2. Open the table Customers.
-The table opens in the Datasheet View.
+2. Open the Customers table.
+The table opens in Datasheet View.

-3. Select the column City by clicking on the column header and drag the column to the left so this will be the first column in the table.
+3. Select the City column by clicking its header and drag it to the left to make it the first column.

-4. Same way, move the columns LastName and FirstName to respectively the 2e and 3e position in the table.
+4. Similarly, move the LastName and FirstName columns to the second and third positions, respectively.

-1. Cancel the sorting through tab Home > Remove Sort (group Sort & Filter)
+1. Remove the sorting by choosing Home tab > Remove Sort (Sort & Filter group).

-2. To sort on multiple fields, select the columns City, LastName, and FirstName.
+2. To sort by multiple fields, select the City, LastName, and FirstName columns.

-3. Choose tab Home > Ascending (group Sort & Filter)
+3. Choose Home tab > Ascending (Sort & Filter group).

-1. Close the table Customers and choose No on the question to save the changes.
+1. Close the Customers table and choose No when asked to save changes.

 2.11 Filtering

-Filtering is a useful way to see only the data that you want to be displayed.
+Filtering is a useful way to display only the data you want to see.
 You can use filters to display specific records in a form, report, query, or table.
-For example, you can easily create a filter to show all of the pralines with chocolate type Milk and filling type Marzipan.
-There are several ways to filter a table.
-A few methods will be discussed in the following practices.
+For example, you can easily create a filter to show all pralines with chocolate type “Milk” and filling type “Marzipan.”
+Several filtering methods are discussed in the following exercises.

-Information need: Show all pralines with the chocolate type White.
+Information needed: Show all pralines with chocolate type “White.”

 Task 2.8 File: candy365.accdb